chihyinwang/Notes-Successful-Negotiation/README.md

 ## Use Agent for negotiation or not?

 - Is the agent a better negotiator?
-- Does the agent have more experience in negotiating the issues
+- Does the agent have more experience in negotiating the issues?
 - Does the negotiation involve a technical matter that requires the expertise of an agent?
 - How much time do I have to invest in a negotiation?
 - What is my relationship with the other side?